mattrussell2/unit_test/README.md

 ## usage requirements
 In order to use unit_test, a few requirements must be met.
 Namely, there must be certain testing files in your working directory, each containing test functions.
 Further, there must be a Makefile which follows a few simple rules.
+Details follow below.

 ### test file(s)
 unit_test requires one or more testing files of the form XX_tests.cpp